RobertAlbus/chuck/Project/R2D22/readme.md

 ## Lessons
 - there are function in the Std namespace that I should be using for value conversion when serializing
 - need setter and getter that take ints as keys in KeyValueStore, then uses the stringified int as a key in the conventional K:V strategy

+## Plans For Tomorrow
+- add libs to Foundation and Feature as appropriate